johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/ComponentTemplate.md

-# VitalDS Component Template
+# CanvasX Component Template

-Every component/package in the VitalDS Design System (or one which extends it) should follow these conventions.
+Every component/package in the CanvasX Design System (or one which extends it) should follow these conventions.

 ## File Structure

-Packages defining VitalDS components and/or tokens should use the following file structure.
+Packages defining CanvasX components and/or tokens should use the following file structure.
 Some files are optional; see below for full details.

 ```